 World historians and others on St.Thomas tradition.

-As mentioned in the beginning of the first article,the ancient,continuous , Nazrani tradition, about the Indian apostolate of Saint Thomas,is supported by a good number of World historians of repute, Indian/Kerala (Hindu) historians and Church historians.
+As mentioned in the beginning of the first article,the ancient,continuous, Nazrani tradition, about the Indian apostolate of Saint Thomas,is supported by a good number of World historians of repute, Indian/Kerala (Hindu) historians and Church historians, despite the strong objection of some conservative historians.
 Let us examine their opinions and conclusions, in a bit more detail.

 In the words of British historian, Vincent Smith :”It must be admitted that,a personal visit of the apostle to Southern India,was easily feasible, in the condition of the time and there is nothing incredible in the traditional belief that he(St.Thomas),came by way of Socotra, where an ancient Christian settlement undoubtedly existed”(Early history of India,p250.)

 Referring the East Syriac tradition about Thomas, eminent scholar-historian.
-Alphonse Mingana, who conducted extensive research on Indian history too, observes:
+Alphonse Mingana, who conducted extensive research in Indian history too, observes:

 It is the constant tradition of Eastern Church that the Apostle Thomas evangelized India, and there is no historian, no poet, no breviary, no liturgy and no writer of any kind who, having the opportunity of speaking of St. Thomas, does not associate his name with India.
 Some writers mention also Parthia and Persia, among the lands evangelized by him,but all of them are unanimous in the matter of India.
 To refer to all the Syrian and Christian Arab authors who speak of India in connection with Thomas would therefore be equivalent to referring to all who have made mention, of the name of Thomas.
 Thomas and India are in this respect, synonymous.(Dr.A.Mingana, Early Spread of Christianity in India, p.447-448.)